cart96/fart/README.md

 - Can handle maximum 4096 loop. (you can modify it from source.)
 - Only has 4096 cell. (you can modify it from source.)
 - Designed for 8086.
-- The main focus was for DOS, but you can run the output on any 16-bit operating system if they allow you to use BIOS interrupts.

 ## Downloading